sap1ens/sap1ens-blog/source/about/index.markdown

 Hey, my name is Yaroslav (Slava) Tkachenko, I was born in Russia and I'm currently living in Vancouver, Canada.

-I'm a software engineer & architect, at the moment Software Architect at [Activision](https://www.activision.com).
+I'm a software engineer & architect, at the moment Staff Data Engineer at [Shopify](https://www.shopify.com).

 I like functional programming and distributed systems, you can find more info about what I do below and in my [resume](/files/resume-yaroslav-tkachenko.pdf).